 - WAN – Direct peer-to-peer (P2P) communication between devices that are not on the same local network is sometimes possible, but usually requires support for UPnP (Universal Plug and Play) on the router.
+Communication might not work if more than one NAT is used, or if your internet provider uses Carrier-grade NAT.
 Enable setting

 Enable device discovery on the internetin order to allow discovery of devices not on the same local network.